 Remember the good times…remember that your pet is no longer suffering.

-Thank you Joyce Kreps for confirming that I needed to take Boston to the vet on January 6.
+Joyce Kreps for confirming that I needed to take Boston to the vet on January 6.

-Thank you to Dr. Hobson and the staff at Care Animal Hospital.
+Dr. Hobson and the staff at Care Animal Hospital.
 You all treated Boston with kindness.

-Thank you to Dr. Jason Matthew and staff at Northwood Animal Hospital in Anderson, Indiana.
+Dr. Jason Matthew and staff at Northwood Animal Hospital in Anderson, Indiana.
 You all were patient with my questions, loved my dog, treated him the best you could and supported me throughout the process.

 Thank you to the supporters who called Northwood and donated money towards Boston’s vet bill.
 Without your help I wouldn’t have been able to even think about treating him.

-Thank you to our supporters through my GoFundMe page.
+Thanks to our supporters through my GoFundMe page.
 People from all over the United States, fellow pet sitters, strangers, friends and family.
 I love each and everyone of you.
 Thank you for your generosity and sharing the struggle with me.

 Kelley Stewart, CEO|Pet Sitter